 After his success, the Veterinarian and his son began the business, and created other condition-specific formulas.
 Since then they have created a vast pet food business that is one of the most well-known in America.
 They have other lines, but Science Diet is their most popular.

 Science Diet’s slogan is “lifelong health starts with science”.
 They are also available on every online pet food platform and in most pet stores too.
+We’ve compared Science Diet a number of times to other competitors.

 When the quality or the safety of products doesn’t meet expectations the pet food company themselves, or the US Food & Drug Administration (FDA), recall and withdraw the affected products.
 It is an important part of the decision process to look at a brand’s recall history.
 As well as how the company deals with it afterward.